JimMaastricht5/birdclassifier/README.md

    \# google
    google_json_key = ''
 14. Note: what about google GCS contained in the json_key_file???
 Need to test empty auth and json file
-15. [Note: add crontab setup] I have some bash scripts to start the process every day on a schedule.  ??? need to add options for start up sudo crontab -e
+15. I have some bash scripts to start the process every day on a schedule. run crontab -e in a terminal, pick option #1 for the editor unless you have a preference add the two lines below to the bottom of the file
+   0 4 * * *   sudo /sbin/shutdown -r +1 "scheduled reboot 4am" >> /home/pi/birdcl>
+   0 5 * * *  /home/pi/birdclassifier/bash_cmds/birdclass.sh >> /home/pi/birdclass>
+   save the file and exit:  ctrl-o, enter, ctrl-x

 ## Repos